Passion4film/Milestone-Project-3/README.md

 - #### Site owner goals
     1. As a site owner, I want to promote the company BitterSweet© and to suggest the users try these new chocolate products in the recipes.
-    2. As a site owner, I want the users to be able to create an acocunt and navigate the site easily, as well as create/edit/delete their recipes as much as they choose to.
+    2. As a site owner, I want the users to be able to create an account and navigate the site easily, as well as create/edit/delete their recipes as much as they choose to.
     3. As a site owner, I want the users to be able to search through the chocolate recipes on the site for keywords or ingredients.

 -   ### Design